tarekmasryo/pima-diabetes-pipeline/README.md

 A clean Kaggle + GitHub machine-learning project for the **Pima Diabetes** benchmark, focused on leakage-safe preprocessing, model comparison, calibrated probabilities, validation-based threshold selection, and a reusable scoring artifact.

-> ⚕️ **Scope:** this is a benchmark ML workflow for reproducible analysis and portfolio demonstration.
+> ⚕️ **Scope:** this is a benchmark ML workflow for reproducible analysis and model evaluation.
 It is **not** a clinical recommendation or medical decision system.

 ---